flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Calls `CharacterManager.WarmupCharacter` or `CooldownCharacter` to maintain `maxWarmCharacters` in the `Ready` state.

 3. **CharacterPromptGenerator.cs** (`Assets/Scripts/Characters/`):
-   - Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
+   - Static class used by `CharacterManager` to generate system prompts for the LLM.
-   - Takes `MysteryCharacter` objects directly as input (no intermediate JSON).
+   - Takes `MysteryCharacter` object, `mysteryContext` string, and `mysteryTitle` string as input.
-   - Accesses properties of the `MysteryCharacter` object model (including dictionary-based `whereabouts`/`relationships` and `List<MysteryAttribute>`) to structure prompts for optimal LLM behavior.
+   - Generates a detailed markdown prompt based on the `NEW_PROMPT.md` template, including sections for meta instructions, identity, personality, state of mind, knowledge (relationships, memories), actions (function calls), revelations, speech patterns, and immutable directives.
-   - Logic for handling `KeyTestimonies` has been removed.
+   - Includes helper methods for formatting names and generating personality descriptions from OCEAN scores.
-   - (Handles only the current object format, logic for older formats removed).
+   - Logic for `KeyTestimonies` and `mystery_attributes` is removed.

 4. **LLMCharacter.cs** (from LLMUnity):
    - Interfaces with LLM system.